Need help now?

 How you can help friends

-Remember the 5 Golden Rules
+Remember the 5 Golden Rules of being there for your friend

 If you’re supporting a friend with their mental health, the 5 Golden Rules from BeThere.org can help.
 Here’s what they look like.4